GitTrack/Documentation

 Installation

-Get GitTrack up and running in your Discord server in minutes
+Get up and running in minutes.

 Add GitTrack to Discord

-Quick Setup Guide
+Quick Setup

 1